ridwaanhall/applied-machine-learning/recomendation-system/README.md

 # Data Understanding

 ## Data Overview
 The dataset used in this project contains 114,000 rows and 21 columns.
-The data includes various features such as track ID, artists, album name, track name, popularity, duration, explicit content indicator, and several audio features.
+The data includes various features such as number, track ID, artists, album name, track name, popularity, duration, explicit content indicator, and several audio features.
+Total number of NaN values: 3, with Detailed NaN locations: Row 65900 at Column `artists`; Row 65900 at Column `album_name`; Row 65900 at Column `track_name`.
+No duplicate detected.

 ## Data Source
 The dataset can be downloaded from the following link: